BES-QSIG/docs/developing_this_website.md

 # And push the changes
 git push
 ```

+There are two steps to building the hostable website in `_site/`. `build.py`
+is a custom python script updates guides' front-matter using the git repo to
+get authors and last date since update.
+It places updated docs in `_docs/`
+which is what Jekyll looks for when building the wesbite.

+`jekyll build` then constructs the hostable website from using the layout
+information, css objects etc.

+It is useful to double check the look and functionality of the website
+with `jekyll serve` before pushing to GitHub.

 For the `gh-pages` branch, version control is not important so you can add and
 commit all files and force a push to GitHub.